Loan Maturity Date: What It Means and Why It Matters

 What Happens at the Personal Loan Maturity Date?

 At the personal loan maturity date, you will make your final loan payment.
-Provided you have stayed up-to-date with all of your payments, you will have fully paid off all of your loan principal and whatever interest you owe and have no further obligation to your lender.
+Provided you have stayed on track with all of your payments, you will have fully paid off all of your loan principal and whatever interest you owe and have no further obligation to your lender.

-However, this may not be possible if you’ve fallen on hard financial times.
-If you think you’ll have trouble making any of your loan payments on time, it’s a good idea to reach out to your lender immediately and see if there’s anything they can do to help.
-They may allow you to pay at a later date.
+If you think you’ll have trouble making any of your loan payments on time, it’s a good idea to reach out to your lender immediately and see if there’s anything it can do to help.
+The lender may allow you to pay at a later date.

 Recommended: What Happens If You Default on a Personal Loan?

-In addition to maturity, you’ll find other useful information on your personal loan agreement.
+In addition to maturity and the principal amount, you’ll find other useful information on your personal loan agreement.

 Loan Interest Rates